 Worries about economic recession, subdued inflation and a flight to quality have led interest rates in the U.S. to plummet in recent weeks.
 The flight to safety has helped push 30-year U.S. Treasury yields below 2% for the first time ever.

 Significantly, two-year yields moved above those of 10-year Treasuries — an inversion of the yield curve that has often been a signal of approaching recession.

 The question now being asked is: Can interest rates in the U.S. go negative, as they have in Japan, Germany and some other countries in Europe?
 The probability seems higher than ever before and cannot be entirely ruled out.
-However, many of our portfolio managers and economists don’t see it happening in the near term.
+However, many Capital Group portfolio managers and economists don’t see it happening in the near term.

 Even if they don’t turn negative, interest rates in the U.S. are likely to remain quite low, anchored by global demand for a positive yielding safe haven asset and Federal Reserve policy that remains highly accommodative.

 Negative yields have been a feature of bond markets in Japan and the eurozone for years.
 As of early August, for example, 100% of German government bonds (bunds) had negative yields.

 Despite the recent tumble in Treasury yields, “it seems unlikely that negative yields will come to the U.S. in the near term, given my outlook for modest economic growth,” says Pramod Atluri, portfolio manager for The Bond Fund of America®.
 “That said, if the four-decade downward trend in rates remains intact, ‘the zero bound’ could eventually be crossed.”